Website URL Washington University School of Medicine Standardized Patient Program

 No invasive procedures will be performed or experimental medications given.

-The SP Center is accessible by Metro link rail line.
+The SP Center is accessible by the Metro Link rail line.

 Requirements: *Basic computer skills, and regular access to email required. *Headshot (or recent photo) and resume (performance and/or professional). *Available weekdays during business hours (sessions are typically held during the hours of 10:00am-6:30pm), and able to commit to 6-12 months of work/training with the program. *Be at least 20 years of age and comfortable with your own health. *Minimum high school degree preferred.